 Although the analysis and use of oscillators best of all are represented at the constant state of the market, the time of trend reversal can also be determined by their help.

 To identify a trend reversal it’s necessary to understand the concepts of convergence and divergence of the curve oscillator with the direction of price movements

 Average True Range (ATR) Oscillators

-The Average True Range (ATR) indicator was introduced by Welles Wilder as a tool to measure the market volatility and volatility alone leaving aside attempts to indicate the direction.
+Welles Wilder introduced the Average True Range (ATR) indicator as a tool to measure the market volatility and volatility alone leaving aside attempts to indicate the direction.

 Unlike the True Range, the ATR also includes volatility of gaps and limit moves.

 So the oscillators are good at evaluating the market’s interest in the price moves for strong moves and break-outs are normally accompanied by large ranges.